skip to Main Content

 Baby boomer divorces increase, complex asset division follows

 Our Maryland readers may know that the divorce rate among the so-called “baby boomers” is rising quickly.
-Most probably already know that the United States has one of the highest divorce rates in the world, and when it comes to a split between baby boomers, the situation is likely to involve a high asset divorce.
+Most probably already know that the United States has one of the highest divorce rates in the world, and when it comes to a split between baby boomers, the situation is likely to involve a complex asset division and high-asset divorce.

 A divorce is rarely a simple process, but sometimes they do not need to get overly complex.
-For example, if a couple have no kids and little property to dispute, a divorce can actually proceed rather quickly.
-But when splitting the marital property involves assets such as retirement plans, pensions, business assets, 401(k)s and real estate, the process can become much more complicated.
+For example, if a couple has no kids and little property to dispute, a divorce can actually proceed rather quickly.
+But when splitting the marital property involves assets such as retirement plans, pensions, business assets, 401(k)s, and real estate, the process can become much more complicated.

 This type of complex asset division is usually part of a baby boomer divorce, to some extent.
-Research results have shown that the divorce rate among Americans age fifty and older has doubled since 1990.
-These are couples who were most likely trying to achieve the “American Dream” of owning a home, two cars and secure investment assets for a cushy retirement.
-Further, even after a first divorce, people in this age group are also likely to remarry, which can lead to other problems in asset division down the road.
+Research results have shown that the divorce rate among Americans ages fifty and older has doubled since 1990.
+These are couples who were most likely trying to achieve the “American Dream” of owning a home, and two cars and securing investment assets for a cushy retirement.
+Further, even after a first divorce, people in this age group are also likely to remarry, which can lead to complex asset division down the road.

 Source: U.S. News, “Financial Safeguards Needed as Senior Divorces Soar,” July 6, 2012